Golf Bag Buying Guide

 My own personal preference was just to add a waterproof cover whenever the weather turned inclement.
 If you did decide to go for a totally waterproof bag then you’ll find it is likely to be significantly more expensive than the non-waterproof variety.

-You might be able to find a bag with a waterproof pocket which at least will protect your smartphone and other valuables.
+You might be able to find a bag with a waterproof pocket that at least will protect your smartphone and other valuables.

 Some bags have started to feature specific attachments or pockets for GPS units or rangefinders.
 For those of you using the devices that could be a major benefit.